STATE PARTNERSHIP AGREEMENTS: Eligibility

 Eligibility Requirements for State Arts Agencies

-SAA Partnership Agreements are limited to the fifty state and six jurisdictional arts agencies.
-In order to enter into a state arts agency Partnership Agreement and receive federal funding from the National Endowment for the Arts, a state arts agency must comply with the following requirements:
+SAA Partnership Agreement grants are limited to the fifty state and six jurisdictional arts agencies.
+In order to enter into a state arts agency Partnership Agreement grant and receive federal funding from the NEA, a state arts agency must comply with the following requirements:

 Legal